Utah Saints: Biography

 In August 2010, Utah Saints announced the launch of a new record label called Sugarbeat.
 The first release was Santero's "Drop the Bomb".
 Utah Saints played the Together Winter Music Festival in London at the Alexandra Palace on 26 November 2010.
 Then went to play Beat-Herder festival, on the Toiltrees stage, in 2012.

 In 2012, "What Can You Do For Me" was remixed by drum and bass duo Drumsound & Bassline Smith.
 Utah Saints then added to the remix and the track became a collaboration, received airplay, entered the top 10 on the dance chart and the top 30 in the national chart.
-Herve and Tantrum Desire provided new 2012 remixes for the song, the remix by Herve was made to sound like a remix of the original 1990s single, so Herve cut out the new material performed by Drumsound & Bassline Smith.
+Hervé and Tantrum Desire provided new 2012 remixes for the song, the remix by Herve was made to sound like a remix of the original 1990s single, so Herve cut out the new material performed by Drumsound & Bassline Smith.
 "What Can You Do For Me" peaked at No. 28 on the UK Singles Chart.
 It was included on the 2012 edition of Ministry of Sound's Addicted To Bass series.
 The Cut-Up Boys mashed up "What Can You Do For Me" with "Midnight Run" by Example and Feed Me.

 In 2015, Utah Saints released one copy of a work in progress track titled "Swansong D'Amour" which was played on BBC by Mistajam.

 Utah Saints revealed on Twitter in October 2021 that they captured crowd noises from fans celebrating the Toronto Blue Jays victory during the 1992 World Series over the Atlanta Braves.
 The band says they captured these sounds and incorporated them into performance.